History of Ecoreserves

 WHY ECOLOGICAL RESERVES?

-What are Ecological Reserves?
+and What are Ecological Reserves?

 Ecological reserves are permanent sanctuaries, located throughout BC, that have been selected to preserve representative and special natural ecosystems, plant and animal species, features and phenomena.
 The principal uses of ecological reserves are for scientific research and educational purposes.
 Ecological reserves are established for the: